JakubValtar/radsort/README.md

 assert_eq!(friends, ["Sly", "Punchy", "Gladys", "Puddles", "Isabelle"]);
 ```

-To sort by two or more keys, put them in a tuple, starting with the most
+To sort by two or more keys, either combine them into a single scalar key,
-significant key:
+or run the sort for each key, starting from the least significant (this
+works for any stable sort):
 ```rust
 struct Height { feet: u8, inches: u8, }